opengeospatial/GeoDCAT-SWG/workshops/2024/OGC_Metadata_Codesprint/Readme.md

 Information on other OGC Sprints or events for developers can be found on the OGC Developer Events wiki on GitHub.

 For more technical information about OGC Standards, including how to get started, links to each Standards’ GitHub page, official Standards documents, compliance, and more, visit developer.ogc.org

+## Engineering Report
+The Engineering Report is being drafted during the event in the related "developer events" repository: https://github.com/ogcincubator/developer-events/tree/master/2024/Metadata-Codesprint-Nov24